Advanced Cognitive Behaviour Therapy training in assessment and interventions with complex cases in mental health and addictions.

 - To ensure that all students have regular, effective supervision by a clinical psychologist.

 - To maintain regular supportive contact with supervisors.

 - Teaching Arrangements

-- The paper is based at the University of Otago, Wellington campus and is taught by the Department of Psychological Medicine.
+This paper is based at the University of Otago, Wellington campus and is taught by the Department of Psychological Medicine.

 Block One - March

 Block Three - August

 The final exam will be held at the end of October.

 Block weeks will include lectures, demonstrations and case studies.

 Attendance at the three block weeks and final examination day is compulsory for all participants.
 Students need to ensure all travel arrangements enable them to arrive by 9.30 am on the Monday and depart after 4.30 pm on the Friday of block weeks.